Last updated: April 2026

 Benefits of Saccharomyces boulardii

-This is the most well-evidenced application.
+This is the strongest evidence base for S. boulardii.
 Antibiotics disrupt the gut microbiome, often causing diarrhoea as collateral damage.
 Because S. boulardii is a yeast and therefore unaffected by antibiotics, it can be taken concurrently to help maintain gut stability.

 Traveller’s diarrhoea

 Traveller’s diarrhoea is typically caused by exposure to unfamiliar bacteria in food and water, particularly E. coli strains.
-S. boulardii has been studied as a preventive measure, with some trials showing a modest but meaningful reduction in incidence when taken before and during travel.
+S. boulardii has been studied as a way to reduce the risk, with trials showing a modest but meaningful reduction in incidence when taken before and during travel.

 The evidence is less definitive than for antibiotic-associated diarrhoea, but S. boulardii is among the better-studied options for this purpose.